sebhildebrandt/systeminformation/README.md

 in NPM with `optionalDependencies` I unfortunately was getting unexpected warnings on other platforms.
 So I decided to drop this optional dependency for macOS - so by default, you will not get correct values.

+This additional package will unfortunately NOT work on Apple Silicon M1 machines.

 But if you need to detect macOS temperature just run the following additional installation command: